 Your financial aid disbursement will come in large payments; you must plan carefully to ensure your money lasts through the academic year.
-Foster youth program counselors or college financial aid advisors can help you develop a budget.
+College financial aid advisors can help you develop a budget.

 WHAT SHOULD YOU USE THE MONEY FOR?
 "We need help to budget and figure out how to use that money, like help with money management classes.
 People try to buy cars or other things that they don't need, instead of keeping it for books and school supplies.
 I had to learn the hard way.
 Just because you get this 'free' money doesn't mean you should spend it on anything." - Tamara